VSC Light On: Common Causes and How to fix it

 How Does The VSC System Work?

-The system comes to life and gives you better steering control to maneuver the tricky roads.
-All of the wheels in your car will have sensors that directly communicate with the Lexus’ powertrain control module.
+The system activates and provides control of the steering to maneuver the vehicle on the complicated roads.
+Your vehicle’s wheels have sensors that communicate directly with the powertrain control module of your Lexus.

-The powertrain control module, or PCM, is a control unit used in the Lexus vehicles.
-It is a combined control unit consisting of the engine control unit and the transmission control unit.
+The powertrain control module, also referred to as PCM, is a control unit integrated within the Lexus cars.
+It is an integrated control unit which comprises an engine control unit and a transmission control unit, otherwise known as ECU and TCU.

-The wheel sensors provide information about the motion and rotation of the wheels in order to determine which wheels need the braking power.
-If you notice the VSC light comes on, you might be having problems with your sensors or the steering system.
+The sensors on the wheels are used to track the movement and rotation of the wheels to identify which wheels require braking power.
+Noticing the VSC light coming on indicates that there is likely a problem with the sensors or the steering system.

 What Does the VSC Light Mean?